status-im/swarms/ideas/095-les-service-model/micropayment.md

 ##### Concept

 - Like Raiden but only between two parties: *sender* (client) and *receiver* (service provider)
-- Designed for 1:N solutions
+- Designed for many-to-one solutions
 - Creation of channel and settling leads to µRaiden Smart Contract and a *deposit*
 - Smart Contract enforces payment of deposit
 - Signing payments with balance-proofs between sender and receiver allows off-chain transactions